 - “Sorry, sir we will get them sent out right away.”

 - “Our apologies we can either add them to your next order or refund them.”

 - “And?
 It’s only £3.40” and then hangs up.

 If you however guessed three then you are correct.
 When this exact thing happened this time I was outright told why should I care it was missing – after all, it is a cheap item and then they just said thank you for ringing and hang up.
-It might be me but it seems so many people will stand up for a place they are employed at will make it their sole duty to never refund anything and go out of their way to refuse even the most basic of rights – more so when the store policies say otherwise.
+It might be me but it seems so many people will stand up for a place they are employed at and will make it their sole duty to never refund anything and go out of their way to refuse even the most basic of rights – more so when the store policies say otherwise.

-It really is okay to provide a refund when a store messes up but even better than that – double-check everything before you send out an order and if you are the delivery person at least I can kinda understand you ain’t allowed to check the orders but a quick glance to make sure all the bags you are meant to talk are with you.
+It is okay to provide a refund when a store messes up but even better than that – double-check everything before you send out an order if you are the delivery person at least I can kinda understand you ain’t allowed to check the orders but a glance to make sure all the bags you are meant to talk are with you.

 … I miss KFC and being able to walk in right now.

 Need to reference?